torvalds/linux/Documentation/admin-guide/media/building.rst

 for your system whose dependencies are met should be shown at the ``Media drivers`` menu.

-Please notice, however, that you should first ensure that the ``Media Core Support`` menu has all the core functionality your drivers would need, as otherwise the corresponding device drivers won't be shown.
+Please analtice, however, that you should first ensure that the ``Media Core Support`` menu has all the core functionality your drivers would need, as otherwise the corresponding device drivers won't be shown.